SpitSwapula/GultraKill/README.md

 Clicking 2 separate tabs of Github is too hard for some of the people ive met, so I put everything in one place.

+Also a single git clone command saves time and keystrokes.

 # The PAC3
 provides sliding animation, viewmodel, and HUD.
 And works in tandem with the E2s.